Hale Barns: Toponymy

 The name Hale, which occurs throughout Britain, derives from the Anglo-Saxon halh meaning a nook or shelter, as supported by the surrounding area which has natural features that would provide shelter.
 "Barns" comes from the Old Tithe Barn.

 Governance

 Hale Barns is part of Trafford Metropolitan Borough of Greater Manchester.
 Up until local government reforms in 1974, Hale Barns formed part of the administrative county of Cheshire.
-The Hale Barns ward has three out of sixty-three seats on Trafford Council, and at the 2012 local election all three seats were held by the Conservatives.
+The Hale Barns and Timperley South ward has three out of sixty-three seats on Trafford Council, and at the 2023 Trafford Metropolitan Borough Council election all three seats were held by the Conservatives with Michael Taylor, Nathan Evans and Dylan Butt being elected.
 Since 1997, Hale Barns has formed part of the Altrincham and Sale West Constituency, before that it was encompassed by the Altrincham and Sale constituency.
-Since the formation of the Altrincham and Sale West constituency in 1997 it had been represented in the House of Commons by the Conservative MP, Sir Graham Brady.
+Since the formation of the Altrincham and Sale West constituency in 1997 it was represented in the House of Commons by the Conservative MP, Sir Graham Brady.
+Following the 2024 general election, this seat has been held by Connor Rand.